nreHieW/Eagle/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-It is recommended to use Eagle in the provided Google Colab notebook.
+It is recommended to use Eagle in the provided Google Colab notebook especially if you are not familiar with Python or you don't have a GPU.
+A GPU is highly recommended for faster inference.
 It is a self-contained environment that allows you to run Eagle without having to install any dependencies.
 You can also use the provided <a href="https://colab.research.google.com/drive/1oGiZA0uj9MIarkhg2ty21WC4A0KXuhZX?authuser=3#scrollTo=h1KXqSjicSJU" target="_blank">notebook</a> to run Eagle on your own data.

 You will need to upload your video and follow the instructions in the notebook.